open-life-science/ols-2/cohort-calls/week-02.md

 - Say hello and introduce ourselves.
 - Review our Community Participation Guidelines.
 - Review our definition of open leadership.
+- ==Learn about you role as a mentee/project lead==
-- Unpack the differences between &quot;open by default&quot; and &quot;open by design.&quot;
+- Unpack the differences between "open by default" and "open by design"
 - Learn about common community interactions in open projects.
 - Learn about common value exchanges between community members in open science

 **Haven't heard from your mentor yet?** Let us know.

-**Before this meeting**
+**Before this call**

-- Create an issue on the OLS-1 [GitHub repository](https://github.com/open-life-science/ols-1/issues/new) for your OLS work and share the link with your mentor
-- Draft a brief vision statement using your goals
+- Using your goals set in the week-1, draft a brief [project vision statement](https://mozilla.github.io/open-leadership-training-series/articles/introduction-to-open-leadership/stating-your-project-vision/)

 **Roll call**

 - _Name / Project / social handles (twitter, GitHub, etc.) /_ [_emoji mood _](https://emojipedia.org/)
--
+- Malvika Sharan / OLS-2 / malvikasharan / 🤯
 -
 -
 -